VirtualBrainLab/vbl-docs/source/urchin/development.md

 ### Deploying the client

-The client is accessed by users in two ways: either through the [web server](http://data.virtualbrainlab.org/UMRenderer/) or through a standalone desktop app which we include in each minor version release.
+The client is accessed by users in two ways: either through the [web server](http://data.virtualbrainlab.org/Urchin/) or through a standalone desktop app which is deployed on Steam.
 To deploy a new client you need to take a few steps.

  1. If you changed the Addressable assets or updated to a new version of Unity you need to re-build the assets.
 Do this for each build target separately.
 Then copy the `UnityClient/ServerData` folder to the `htdocs/UMData` subfolder on the server.
  2. Build the WebGL target build, then copy this to the `htdocs/UMRenderer` subfolder on the server.